MalCaor/BeyondTheSpace/README.md

 ## Planet

-The planet is a cube tricked into a sphere composed of multiples smaller cube named "case"
+The planet is a cube tricked into a sphere composed of multiples smaller cube named "GridTile"

 ![pla1](./README_Ressource/img/planet1.png)
 ![pla2](./README_Ressource/img/planet2.png)